AtrauraBlockchain/hyperledger-fabric-java-example/ReadMe.md

 Clone the project.

 Next, you will need to add a file into the Resources folder and call it `config.properties`.
-Then paste the following snippet into the file and change the ######## into your personal bluemix account secrets.
+Then paste the following snippet into the file and change the ######## into your personal Bluemix account secrets.

+You will find the Bluemix sercrets by going into the Blockchain Dashboard and clicking the API choice on from the options available.
+Once on the `APIs` page, expand the `Network's Enroll IDs` and copy and paste from this list.

 ```